 Differences in taxonomies and metadata models – Having this information up front allows informed decisions to be made on how best to standardise data for the most effective cloud migration process.
 Logical rules, defined in advance with the business, can be implemented automatically during the data move using Migration Architect.

-Branding issues – In any acquisition scenario, it is important that all of the merged content has consistent branding, logos etc. Any conflicts can be highlighted during analysis, and either updated manually prior to the content merger or updated automatically during the data migration architect process
+Branding issues – In any acquisition scenario, it is essential that all of the merged content to have consistent branding, logos etc. Any conflicts can be highlighted during analysis, and either updated manually prior to the content merger or updated automatically during the data migration architect process

-Template differences – Particularly with web content being merged from multiple sources, there can be big differences in layout and styling.
+Template differences – Particularly when web content is being merged from multiple sources, there can be big differences in layout and styling.
 Working with the customer in advance of the merge, we can identify a common content structure and automatically transform relevant content during the data migration.

-Over many projects, we have built a robust software suite, as well as methodology which allows us to automate the process of consolidating very large volumes of disparate data into a common platform.
-The process is fully audit-able, tracking every change made to every piece of content.
+Over the course of many projects, we have built a robust software suite, as well as methodology which allows us to automate the process of consolidating very large volumes of disparate data into a common platform.
+The process is fully audit-able, tracking every single change made to every piece of content.
 Changes to scope and requirements are common in these projects, and we have the ability and the data migration tools to roll back the process and make changes in a safe and controlled way.

 Anyone who thinks that the content can be merged and then “tidied up” afterwards, probably hasn’t been involved in this type of project before!
 The information and key decisions need to be in place and tested well before any data migration process, to ensure a smooth transition that will involve minimal manual effort.

 Content consolidation without M&A

 Vamosa’s approach can help organisations understand, rationalise and merge this disparate data into a single, centrally managed data content migration platform.
 Effective web migration has the advantage of reducing costs such as licensing, while automating an improvement of data quality.